dtcenter/METplus/docs/Users_Guide/getting_started.rst

 * Ensemble fields – are made up of multiple predictions either from the same modeling system or multiple systems.

-Here are the definitions statistics categories associated with each type of field
+Definitions of statistics categories associated with each type of field:

 * Continuous statistics - measures how the values of the forecasts differ from the values of the observations